Reckless Driving Defense Attorney in Virginia

 What Constitutes Reckless Driving?

-Charges for reckless driving can stem from actions including but not limited to:
+Charges for reckless driving can stem from actions such as the following.

-- Failing to stop for a school bus – A school bus will signal for other drivers to stop when passengers are both boarding and offloading from the vehicle.
+A school bus will signal other drivers to stop when passengers are boarding and offloading from the vehicle.
 All drivers on a non-divided road must come to a stop until the driver of the bus signals that traffic can resume.

-- Inability to control a vehicle – It is against the law to continue to operate a vehicle which a driver cannot control.
+It is against the law to continue to operate a vehicle that a driver cannot control.
 This can include hindered control due to faulty brakes, obstructed views, or improperly inflated tires.

 Legal Help for Reckless Driving Charges